Deep Glen Rose Formation in South Texas (the 'Maverick Basin' aquifer)

 • Depth: greater than 5,000 feet

-• Recharge zone: believed to be 50 miles west of the Rio Grande in Mexico
+• Recharge zone: believed to be 50 miles west of the Rio Grande in the Sierra del Burro Mountains in Mexico, as evidenced by isotopic data

 Status update